-If you're feeling uncertain, call our MS Helpline to talk over your situation.
+Everyone's risk is different and people may be comfortable with different levels of risk.
+If you're feeling uncertain about going out or meeting people, call our MS Helpline to talk over your situation.

 MS medication

 Disease modifying therapies for MS (DMTs) affect your immune system.
 This can make your chances of infection, or complications from infection, higher.